79.5 Kg In Lbs

 Q1: Is it always necessary to use the full conversion factor (0.45359237)?

-A1: For most everyday purposes, rounding to a few decimal places (e.g., 0.4536) is sufficient.
-However, for precise scientific or engineering applications, using the full conversion factor is crucial to minimize errors.
+A1: For most everyday purposes, rounding to a few decimal places (e.4536) is sufficient.
+Because of that, g. , 0.That said, for precise scientific or engineering applications, using the full conversion factor is crucial to minimize errors.

 Q2: Can I convert pounds to kilograms using the same principle?